 At your vet's office, a professional will remove the larva properly (it can be up to 1-inch long at maturity).
 Your vet may flush and dress the open wound and give your pet an antibiotic to prevent a secondary infection.
 Often, you will be sent home with an E-collar (or head cone) to keep your pet from licking the wound and chewing off any bandages.
 A follow-up visit may be required to assure full healing.

 Though rare, a mass infestation of botfly larvae may warrant a full clipping of your pet, a de-worming, and a medicated cleaning.
 Some animals with warble infestation (and infection) will spike a fever and need to be watched carefully following extraction of the parasite.
 In rare cases, IV fluids and antibiotics are given until a full recovery is made.
 And don't wait!
 Animals with preexisting health conditions could die from any parasite infestation, if not treated promptly.

 Very little can be done to prevent Cuterebra from infesting your pet.
 However, watching your dog or cat when they are outside and not allowing them to roam free helps them avoid areas where they might contract an infection.
 You can also locate potential rodent dens in and around your yard and try humane ways of relocating them like placing a glaring light or playing music near their hole.
 In the summer, it is important to check your animals each night for any inconsistencies in their skin.
 Aside from warbles, animals can contract ticks, as well.

-Otherwise, you can keep an eye out for the Cuterebra fly as summer comes to an end.
-The University of Minnesota has very detailed photos of the adult fly and pupa that you may want to look at.
-It has a very distinct look and because of its large size, it's hard to miss.
+And while they pose no threat to people or animals, keep an eye out for the adult botfly as summer comes to an end.
+It has a very distinct look, and because of its large size, it's hard to miss.